solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

 8. Select one of the items
 9. In the dialog on the right, click the **0 Alerts** area.
 You will be directed to Log Analytics with the query that represents the item
-10. Select **New alert rule->Create Azure Sentinel alert**, follow the dialogs as you have done before in previous labs.
+10. Select **New alert rule->Create Microsoft Sentinel alert**, follow the dialogs as you have done before in previous labs.
 11. Congrats, you have imported external security provider data and created an alert from it using the STIX and TAXII standards.

 ## Exercise 4 : SOC Efficiency